hsluytergaethje/speaker_identification/documentation/rule_description.md

 The sieves based on conversational indications are only applied in the direct system.

+### Conversational-Sieve
-The conversational sieve Muzny et al. (2017) is based on the assumption of turn-taking in direct STW, i.e. if several STW units appear in short distance to each other, we assume the speakers to alternate.
+The `conversational-sieve` Muzny et al. (2017) is based on the assumption of turn-taking in direct STW, i.e. if several STW units appear in short distance to each other, we assume the speakers to alternate.
 The strict variant of this sieve only assumes this conversational pattern if there are no tokens in between the direct STW units.
 A looser variant allows an arbitrary number of tokens to be in between the
 STW units.
-If such
-a pattern is found, the speaker of two [stw]{acronym-label="stw"acronym-form="singular+abbrv"} units before or after is attributed to the current STW unit as shown in example 22.
+If such a pattern is found, the speaker of two STW units before or after is attributed to the current STW unit as shown in example 22.
 Example 23 shows the loose variant.

 > (22) ›Fraget mich, Herr Fagon‹, sagte **er**, ›ich antworte Euch die Wahrheit.‹›Du hast Mühe zu leben?‹ *›Ja, Herr Fagon.‹*[^25]
 > (23) »Das will ich nicht«, flüsterte das junge **Weib**. »Und willst du's auch nicht, wenn ich dir sage, daß du doch in einer Stunde sterben müßtest?« *»In einer Stunde?«*[^26]

+### Vocative-Detection-Sieve
 In conversations, participants sometimes address each other by names for example, called vocatives.
 To determine whether a mention of a name within a direct STW unit is actually used to address a conversational partner, we apply a